virtualagc/virtualagc/Tools/disassemblerAGC/README.md

 Creating a specifications file is relatively easy, but the program specifyAGC.py is available to do so in an automated way.
 It requires as input only the assembly listing for the baseline AGC software version being used, as produced by `yaYUL`.
 Of course, it applies no human judgement to this process, so there are some circumstances where a specification file created manually may be superior in certain ways.
 The command is simply

-    specifyAGC.py [--min=N] &lt;AGCPROGRAM.py >AGCPROGRAM.specs
+    specifyAGC.py [--min=N] <AGCPROGRAM.py >AGCPROGRAM.specs

 The --min option is available to help guard against the danger of making patterns which are so short that they have *many* matches, most of which would be wrong.
 For example, if you had a pattern that consisted only of (say) a single TC, it would match any TC in the rope module being reconstructed.
-By default, all specifications must be at least 8 words long &mdash; i.e., by default, --min=8.
-But you can imagine circumstances where you might want to make it smaller for a few special symbols, or longer.
+By default, all specifications must be at least 12 (14 octal) words long &mdash; i.e., by default, --min=12.
+But you can imagine circumstances where you might want to make it smaller for or longer.

 In order to meet the minimum-length requirement, specifyAGC.py will attempt to combine the scopes for successive symbols until the combined scope is greater than the required minimum.
 However, there are always going to be very short scopes which simply cannot be combined, in which case specifyAGC.py simply rejects them without creating specifications for.
 In either case, though, comments are added to the specifications file at the points where these compromises occur, to explain what has happened.

-**Note:** Sometimes the situation arises in which unlabeled code immediately follows data in rope memory, thus leaving no way that's obvious (to specifyAGC.py) to reach that code.
+**Note:** Sometimes the situation arises in which unlabeled code immediately follows data in rope memory thus leaving no way that's obvious (from specifyAGC.py's point of view) to reach that code.
 In this case, specifyAGC.py automatically creates a label for it that wasn't present in the original source code.
 Such a label has the form "R*BB*,*AAAA*", where *BB*,*AAAA* is the address at which the originally-unlabeled code starts.
 For example, the label `R12,3456` might be created at address 12,3456.

-The following sample specifications files are in the source tree:

-* Comanche055.specs &mdash; Just a few things I was playing around with in debugging the disassembler.
-* Comanche067_aborted_reconstruction_20221005.specs &mdash; My attempt at manually creating a specifications file from a reconstruction of Comanche 67 I had been making (see GitHub issue #1140) but eventually had to abandon only partially completed.
-The specification file covers only banks 06 through 13, which correspond to rope memory module B2.
-I didn't include *all* program labels in those banks, of course, but just chose a few dozen per bank, roughly evenly spaced.
-* Comanche055-autogenerated.specs &mdash; A full specifications file for Comanche 55, autogenerated by specifyAGC.py with its default setting for minimum length.

 ## Creating a Pattern-Matching File from a Specifications File

 The command is

-    disassemblerAGC.py --specs=SPECIFICATION.spec &lt;BASELINE.binsource >PATTERNS.patterns
+    disassemblerAGC.py --specs=SPECIFICATION.spec <BASELINE.binsource >PATTERNS.patterns

 For example,

-    disassemblerAGC.py --specs=Comanche055.spec &lt;Comanche055.binsource >Comanche055.patterns
+    disassemblerAGC.py --specs=Comanche055.spec <Comanche055.binsource >Comanche055.patterns

 You never have any reason I'm aware of to look at the .patterns file, but it looks something like this: